-LiveAuctioneers is an online auction marketplace.
-Sellers can choose to ship with us or handle shipping themselves.
-We want more sellers to use our service to improve the buyer experience and drive additional revenue.
+While LiveAuctioneers provides a shipping service, sellers can choose to ship with us or handle shipping themselves.
+We wanted more sellers to use our service to not only ensure a great buyer experience but also drive additional revenue.

 • Item page visits